Leverage and Liquidations

 **How to Set Leverage**

-1. **Open a Trade**: Select your desired leverage (e.g., 3x, 5x, 100x) in the Sai UI.
+1. **Open a Trade**: Select your desired leverage (e.g., 3x, 5x, or another value allowed by that market) in the Sai UI.

 2. **Review Position Size**: Confirm the total notional value of your trade.